topliceanu/alexandrutopliceanu.ro/content/post/cache-replacement-problem.md

 _Figure 1: a. cache miss in a storage system; b. cache miss in a general system_

 The storage system approach couples the cache with the backend storage.
-In a general purpose cache, the pages can come from something other than a slow disk, for instance, they can be results of expensive computations or a network calls.
+In a general-purpose cache, the pages can come from something other than a slow disk, for instance, they can be results of expensive computations or network calls.
 In this approach, the decision to write pages to the cache is left to the client.
 See _Figure 1.b_.